-The Village Solar Project (VSP) uses solar power to provide opportunities for people living in remote villages to have electricity in their homes.
+The Village Solar Project (VSP) uses solar power to provide opportunities for people living on remote islands to have electricity in their homes.

 HERE'S HOW IT WORKS

 EPI donates 1 solar panel, 20 amp charge controller, led light bulb and installation to each participant home.

 The battery is given to the families on loan that the family pays back over 2 years.
 Families also have the option to buy extra lights, radios, ceiling fans, and TVs that are efficient and DC power compatible through EPI.

 Villagers pay 25 GHS per month to repay the loan from their battery.
 Villagers can withdraw from the program and receive a full refund up to 1 year after the installation.
 Money recouped from the 2 year loan will be re-invested into other Village Solar Project homes and used to maintain current homes.